The Black Road

 The Black Road is a 2005 Australian documentary by William Nessen.
-The film was shot on location in Aceh, and reports on the Province’s battle for independence from Indonesia.
+The film was shot on location in Aceh, and reports on the Province's battle for independence from Indonesia.
 Although the film was originally a television documentary, produced for SBS in Australia, it has since been shown around the world at film festivals and presentations on the subject.
 The film is critically acclaimed and has received several awards, both Australian and international.
 The Black Road was among four films on the subject of separatism that the Indonesian Film Censorship Institute banned in the country.

 Plot

-William Nessen, an American freelance journalist, travels to Aceh, Indonesia to cover the conflict which was taking place there at the time.
+William Nessen, an American freelance journalist, travels to Aceh to cover the conflict which had been ongoing since 1976.
 Shot over a period of four years, The Black Road follows Nessen as he transforms from being an objective journalist to a supporter of the Free Aceh Movement (Gerakan Aceh Merdeka, or GAM).

-While the 2004 tsunami made Aceh, an Indonesian Province on the northern tip of Sumatra, well known across the world, most people remain ignorant of its 27-year struggle for independence.
+While the 2004 tsunami made Aceh well known across the world, most people remain ignorant of its 27-year struggle for independence.

 William Nessen first travelled to Aceh in 2001, as a print journalist.
 At this point, Nessen had no plans for a film, but recorded footage which he intended to sell to television networks.
 He began to visit General Bambang Darmono, the leader of the Indonesian military in Aceh.
-Gaining the trust of General Darmono, Nessen was able to obtain information and shooting opportunities that would have been unavailable to most other journalists.
+Gaining the trust of General Darmono, Nessen was able to obtain information and opportunities to film that were unavailable to most other journalists.
 During this period he fell in love with a trusted military translator, Sya’diah Syeh Marhaban, who was a spy for the separatist movement.
 They worked together, continuing to extract sensitive information from General Darmono.
 Nessen, as his collection of footage grew, thought of making a film.
 This idea would later evolve into The Black Road.

 Nessen and Marhaban were married in Aceh.
-Only a few days after the wedding Nessen’s best man, a human rights activist, was kidnapped and murdered by Indonesian security forces.
+Only a few days after the wedding Nessen's best man, a human rights activist, was kidnapped and murdered by Indonesian security forces.
 It became clear to Nessen that the independence movement was supported by the majority of the Acehnese.
 As his personal experiences began to influence him, he too began to support the GAM.
-He went to live on the front lines with the rebels many times, travelling between General Darmono and the guerrillas in secret.
+He went to live on the front lines with the rebels, travelling between General Darmono and the guerrillas in secret.
 In total, Nessen spent more than a year with the GAM before the military realised what he was doing.
 He was hunted and almost killed by the Indonesian military, who accused him of espionage.
 After being ordered to stop reporting from rebel held areas, Nessen spent weeks running from the authorities.
 After many near-death experiences, he turned himself into the military and was then imprisoned for forty days.
 Following this he was deported to Singapore and banned from entering Indonesia for one year, a ban that has been renewed each year since 2004.